shakes76/PatternAnalysis-2023/recognition/s4583766_vqvae/README.md

 	<img src="resources/test_vqvae/worst_recon.png" width="25%" />
 </p>

 Overall, the SSIM scores were quite high, with 535 out of the 544 images (98.35%) in the dataset being above the miniminum threshold of 0.6.
 This indicates that the VQ-VAE model was able to reconstruct the images with a high degree of accuracy.
-Also, importantly, these scores showed that the model has decent generalisability and isn't overfitting, being only <!-- TODO --> lower than the training SSIM scores.
+Also, importantly, these scores showed that the model has decent generalisability and isn't overfitting, being similar to the training and validation SSIM scores.

 ## References
 * [1] OASIS brain MRI dataset: https://www.oasis-brains.org/